 Weather

-The end of September is the start of spring in Peru; much of the country still has dry weather this month, though moisture patterns depend on where you are traveling.
+The end of September is the start of spring in Peru; much of the country still has dry weather this month, though moisture patterns depend on where you're traveling.
 There are three distinct climate zones:

-- The Andean highland zone: will be dry and sunny in September with cooling temperatures in the evening that range depending on your altitude.
+- The Andean highland zone: will be dry and sunny in September, with cooling temperatures in the evening that range depending on your altitude.
 This region includes Huaraz, Machu Picchu, Cusco, and Lake Titicaca.
-If visiting the Cusco, you’ll experience highs around 68° F (20° C) and lows around 41° F (5° C).
+If visiting Cusco, you'll experience highs around 68°F (20°C) and lows around 41°F (5°C).
 This is a great time to visit.

 Crowds & Costs

-In September, tourism is starting to die down and this is the ideal time to avoid the crowds yet still have chances of great weather.
-Rates and prices in general start to lower but it's still a good idea to book your tours and accommodations several months in advance if you’re visiting during this time, especially at the beginning of the month.
+In September, tourism is starting to die down, and this is the ideal time to avoid the crowds, yet there's still the chance of great weather.
+Rates and prices in general start to lower, but it's still a good idea to book your tours and accommodations several months in advance if you're visiting during this time, especially at the beginning of the month.

-As tourism is still low along Peru's coastline, September is a great time to visit the beach towns, especially north of Lima, where the weather is good and rates tend to be lower than its prime season: December through March.
+As tourism is still low along Peru's coastline, September is a great time to visit the beach towns, especially north of Lima.
+The weather is good, and rates tend to be lower than in the prime season, December through March.

 Chat with a local specialist who can help organize your trip.